 Here’s an entry from my journal that’s been modified for self-taught software developers, new college graduates, people suffering from imposter syndrome in tech, or anyone considering a move into the realm.

 Intuit seems to be running a cash-grab operation on unsuspecting business owners using TurboTax this year.

-Why are they trying to sneak in a monthly charge that can’t be removed during the checkout process?
-Don’t they already make enough money?
+Why are they trying to sneak in a monthly charge that can't be removed during the checkout process?
+Is this an example of a UX Dark Pattern?

 Going through my cyclical ups and downs, and feeling more than a little lost in life after losing of my father to cancer last year I became obsessed with the thought that I could be wasting my life not following my true path.

 What followed lead me to a new course in life.